-After the June 20 elections, in which the ruling Civil Contract party — which VETO vociferously opposed — won in a landslide VETO, along with other prominent Armenian far-right groups such as Adekvad appears to have become inactive.
+After the June 20 elections, in which the ruling Civil Contract party — which VETO vociferously opposes — won in a landslide VETO, along with other prominent Armenian far-right groups, appears to have become inactive online.

-According to them, the charges, ‘appear designed simply to intimidate Mr Sultanyan and others who stand up for minority rights’.
+According to the anouncement, the charges ‘appear designed simply to intimidate Mr. Sultanyan and others who stand up for minority rights’.

 Hugh Williamson, Europe and Central Asia Director of Human Rights Watch, appealed to Armenia’s Prosecutor General Artur Davtyan, calling on him to drop the charges against Sultanyan.

 ‘Fighting national and ethnic hatred is the key priority for any government, but it is not achieved through criminalising or otherwise violating the rights of those who speak out on matters of sensitivity’, his letter addressed to Davtyan reads.
 ‘Although it is fair to disagree with the statements Sultanyan made in his interview, or to challenge their accuracy, subjecting them to criminal investigation violates Armenia’s obligations to respect and protect the right to freedom of expression’.

 A letter in response sent by the Prosecutor General’s Office rebuffed the accusations, and stated that the prosecution was ‘initiated according to national and international norms’.

 ‘The circumstance of initiating criminal prosecution against Sashik Sultanyan can't be interpreted as repression of freedom of speech or interference in his human rights defender's activity’, the letter reads.